 Do you know what is one of the least favorite things about breastfeeding?
 Cleaning breast pump parts.
 I have never heard a mom say this was something she looks forward to.
 Not once.

 That probably doesn’t come as a big surprise to you.
 It’s the breastfeeding equivalent of washing the dishes.
-But if you pump, it has to be done.
+But if you pump, you have to clean your breast pump parts.

 Over the years, moms have come up with short-cuts and hacks to make it easier and faster.